Blog

 In particularly competitive sectors, such as insurance, response times measured in minutes can significantly impact conversion success.
 Industry data demonstrates the critical nature of rapid response:

-Despite these compelling statistics, research conducted by Drift reveals that 55% of organizations fail to respond within five business days.
+Despite these compelling statistics, surveys say that 57% of organizations fail to respond within a week after the initial inquiry.
 However, the assumption that universal sub-five-minute response times optimize conversion requires qualification.

 A comprehensive study conducted in collaboration with the Telfer School of Management at the University of Ottawa analyzed over 50 million call records, including 25 million sales leads and 2.5 million web leads.
 The research tracked web lead progression through the sales process at five-minute intervals, examining correlations between response times and positive outcomes.